Typeforms are publicly available to anyone who has the link to them. Need to restrict access to yours? Then read on…

 Your typeform will be automatically hidden from search engines, unless you’ve chosen to index it via the Noindex switch.

 Want to be even more discreet or stay under the radar?
-You can restrict access to your typeforms by applying either of the following solutions:
+Typeform does not currently support Captcha or reCaptcha, but you can restrict access to your typeforms by applying either of the following solutions:

 - Hide your typeform embedded on a page with login

 - Password protect your typeform